 In the second session, we had a walking tour of the area to look at the some of the issues identified, then residents worked with our specialist street design team to come up with ideas for improving the roads.

-Our street design team have now drawn up some proposals for reducing parking pressures in the area as well as ways to help pedestrians and cyclists on busy roads such as Commercial Way and St George’s Way.
-The third session on 21 March will give local people a chance to comment on the design proposals and help us make further changes.
+Our street design team then drew up some proposals for reducing parking pressures in the area as well as ways to help pedestrians and cyclists on busy roads such as Commercial Way and St George’s Way.
+The third session on 21 March gave local people a chance to comment on the design proposals and helped us to make further changes.